queens-satellite-team/Space-School/lab2/lab2.md

 - Just like in lab 1, we want to open a communication connection between the arduino board and the serial monitor.
 This way we can see any output messages from the arduino such as our temperature data.

 `analog_data = analogRead(sensor_pin);`
 - In this line, we are calling the function *analogRead()*.
 At a high level, functions have input arguements, a name, and a return value.
-So in this line, the function name is *analogRead()*, the input arguement is a variable with a value of (0,1,2,3,4, or 5) specifying the analog pin input, and has a return value of a number between 0 and 1024.
+So in this line, the function name is *analogRead()*, the input arguement is a variable with a value of (0,1,2,3,4, or 5) specifying which one of the six analog pins that the Arduino has that we will be using, and has a return value of a number between 0 and 1024.

 `Serial.print("Analog Value: ");`
  - Just like we saw in LAB 1, we are able to print whatever is in the qoutes to our serial monitor.
 If working with a real arduino board, it will send this message from the arduino to your computer.
 In this line we send the character string "Analog Value: " to the serial monitor.